 After going through this process, the minimum and maximum of the ShakeMap are listed at the bottom of Figure 2-12.
 For example, the maximum ShakeMap PGA value is 85.32 (0.8532g) [for ShakeMap-2 data, the corresponding values were 64.37 (0.6437g)].
-This value reflects that there usually no instruments directly over the fault (epicenter), so the ShakeMap "back-calculates" the assumed motions at the epicenter (and in version 3, to the assumed fault rupture) using attenuation models, interpolations and assumed soil profiles.
+This value reflects that there are usually no instruments directly over the fault (epicenter), so the ShakeMap "back-calculates" the assumed motions at the epicenter (and in versions 3 and 4, to the assumed fault rupture) using attenuation models, interpolations and assumed soil profiles.
 Even with all these assumptions, the resulting ShakeMaps that use these 60,501 points are often interpreted as being extremely "accurate", as a) they come from the USGS, and b) they are based on instruments.
-In fact, no more than about 1% of ShakeMap grids points have "accurate" instrumental data (655 instruments produced 60,501 grid points, and some of the instruments are outside the grid boundaries); and even within a grid point that has a instrument, many studies show that variation in high frequency content of spectra (such as PGA, and SA(T=0.3 seconds)), varies considerably even over distances as short as 100 meters.
-Therefore, as a rule of thumb, unless situated immediately at an instrument location, ShakeMap grid data should usually be considered to be no more accurate than about $\pm 50\%$.
+In fact, no more than about 1% of ShakeMap grids points have "accurate" instrumental data (655 instruments produced 60,501 grid points, and most of the instruments are outside the grid boundaries); and even within a grid point that has a instrument, many studies show that variation in high frequency content of spectra (such as PGA, and SA(T=0.3 seconds)), varies considerably even over distances as short as 100 meters.